-- 4.7 The forecast budget deficit as at October 2020 is £0.598m.
+- 3.7 The forecast budget deficit as at October 2020 is £0.605m.
 This reflects the risks that are inherent in the Council's financial position, particularly around demand for Children's Social Care and other demand led services.
-With a budget deficit being forecast and further pressure likely based on experience in previous years and the need to manage the impact of COVID on the Council's financial sustainability, financial principles utilised over the last decade will once again be maintained: - All Heads of service as a minimum should contain expenditure within the budget forecast that had been made at the end of June if there is to be any budget pressure above this, remedial measures will be required to meet the pressure or further savings being required across all services. - To that end expenditure should only be incurred on essential activities during the year and a targeted approach to vacancy management as set out. - Heads of Service and senior managers to place an increased emphasis on budget monitoring throughout the year to ensure all financial forecasts are robust and can be substantiated. - The remedial action plan and mitigations proposed by Services be tracked for the remainder of the financial year to ensure they are being achieved. - 4.8 As has been discussed previously, the financial landscape for local government this year is uncertain it is hoped based on some briefings that central government will support the sustainability of the sector in future years and this is critical especially in respect of the Collection Fund however this budget position will not be helped by that process so as a minimum this in year budget must be balanced as this also directly impacts the Council's reserves and cash flow position which are two of the biggest risk areas arising from the current pandemic.
-As the year progresses monthly reports will be provided to members on all financial issues and proposals for how financial sustainability can be maintained and the decisions that are required to enable this.
-It should also be noted that the pressures identified this year will be permanent, i.e. will exist next year.
-These will need to be funded from that point therefore an assessment will be needed as to whether the measures included in the remedial plan can be extended into next year.
-The implications for 2021/2022 and beyond were considered in the report on the Medium-Term Financial Plan for 2021/2022 2023/2024 presented to Cabinet in October 2020.
+With a budget deficit being forecast and further pressure likely based on experience in previous years and the need to manage the impact of COVID on the Council's financial sustainability, financial principles utilised over the last decade will once again be maintained: - All Heads of service as a minimum should contain expenditure within the budget forecast that had been made at the end of June if there is to be any budget pressure above this, remedial measures will be required to meet the pressure or further savings being required across all services. - To that end expenditure should only be incurred on essential activities during the year and a targeted approach to vacancy management as set out. - Heads of Service and senior managers to place an increased emphasis on budget monitoring throughout the year to ensure all financial forecasts are robust and can be substantiated. - The remedial action plan and mitigations proposed by Services be tracked for the remainder of the financial year to ensure they are being achieved.

-5. Council Tax Income - Update
+4. Council Tax Income - Update

-- 5.1 Council Tax income is shared between the billing authority (Sefton Council) and the three major precepting authorities (the Fire and Rescue Authority, the Police and Crime Commissioner and the Combined Authority Mayoral Precept) pro-rata to their demand on the Collection Fund.
-The Council's Budget included a Council Tax Requirement of £139.830m for 2020/21 (including Parish Precepts), which represents 84.1% of the net Council Tax income of £166.267m. - 5.2 The forecast outturn for the Council at the end of October 2020 is a deficit of +£1.241m.
-This variation is primarily due to: -
+- 4.1 Council Tax income is shared between the billing authority (Sefton Council) and the three major precepting authorities (the Fire and Rescue Authority, the Police and Crime Commissioner and the Combined Authority Mayoral Precept) pro-rata to their demand on the Collection Fund.
+The Council's Budget included a Council Tax Requirement of £139.830m for 2020/21 (including Parish Precepts), which represents 84.1% of the net Council Tax income of £166.267m. - 4.2 The forecast outturn for the Council at the end of November 2020 is a deficit of +£1.132m.
+This variation is primarily due to: - - The deficit on the fund at the end of 2019/20 being higher than estimated (+£0.047m);

-- The deficit on the fund at the end of 2019/20 being higher than estimated (+£0.047m); - Gross Council Tax Charges in 2020/21 being higher than estimated (-£0.199m); - Exemptions and Discounts (including a forecasting adjustment) being higher than estimated (+£1.393m).
-This is mainly as a result of a significant increase in the number of claimants for the Council Tax Reduction Scheme (CTRS). - 5.3 It should be noted that the deficit is expected to increase due to an increasing number of CTRS claimants and the impact of a reduction in the amount of Council Tax being collected (currently estimated at £2.8m). - 5.4 Due to Collection Fund regulations, the Council Tax deficit will not be transferred to the General Fund in 2020/21 but will be carried forward to be recovered in future years. - 5.5 A forecast deficit of £2.348m was declared on the 23 January 2020 of which Sefton's share is £1.975m (84.1%).
+- Gross Council Tax Charges in 2020/21 being higher than estimated (-£0.278m); - Exemptions and Discounts (including a forecasting adjustment) being higher than estimated (+£1.360m).
+This is mainly as a result of a significant increase in the number of claimants for the Council Tax Reduction Scheme (CTRS). - 4.3 It should be noted that the deficit is expected to increase due to an increasing number of CTRS claimants and the impact of a reduction in the amount of Council Tax being collected (currently estimated at £4.5m). - 4.4 Due to Collection Fund regulations, the Council Tax deficit will not be transferred to the General Fund in 2020/21 but will be carried forward to be recovered in future years. - 4.5 A forecast deficit of £2.348m was declared on the 23 January 2020 of which Sefton's share is £1.975m (84.1%).
 This is the amount that will be recovered from the Collection Fund in 2020/21.
 Any additional surplus or deficit will be distributed in 2021/22 and future years.

-6. Business Rates Income - Update
+5. Business Rates Income - Update